apache/jackrabbit-filevault/vault-doc/src/site/markdown/howto_release.md

     1. (optional, prepare your environment. e.g.: `$ export version=3.1.36`)
     2. Execute `mvn clean deploy -Papache-release -Dmaven.deploy.skip=true`.
 This tests if the release would work.
     3. Execute `mvn release:prepare`.
-This will update the POM files and tag the release in svn (btw: specifying the release version on the commandline doesn't update the module poms anymore lately).
+This will update the POM files and tag the release in Git (btw: specifying the release version on the commandline doesn't update the module poms anymore lately).
     4. Execute `mvn release:perform -Papache-release`.
 This will build the tagged release and deploy the artifacts to a new staging repository on _repository.apache.org_.